September bills drop for Meralco users

 Zaldarriaga said the rollback was mainly driven by a P0.2603 per kWh drop in generation charges, reflecting lower costs from Independent Power Producers (IPPs) and Power Supply Agreements (PSAs).

-Charges from Independent Power Producers (IPPs) dropped by P1.3459 per kWh, while those from Power Supply Agreements (PSAs) decreased by P0.3660 per kWh.
+Charges from IPPs dropped by P1.3459 per kWh, while those from Power Supply Agreements (PSAs) decreased by P0.3660 per kWh.

+Meralco noted that the declines were driven by a stronger peso and lower international fuel prices.

 The Energy Regulatory Commission approved P5.1 billion in recoveries, to be collected over six months beginning September, equivalent to about P0.26 per kWh each month.